Chapter 53 Organizations of Which I Am a Member

 This is the alumni association for University of Texas students from the Austin, TX campus.
 The Life Member status began in 1963, the year following my graduation.
 My membership was the 742nd one.
 Today, there are over 90,000 members.
 In 2016, I learned that there were only 214 members still alive who joined prior to my membership!

-US Selective Service System Local Board Member of the
+Selective Service System Local Board Member of the State of Texas

 In case Congress institutes the military draft, this board would oversee its process.
 My membership is in the North Texas area for the Draft Board.
 It is a federal level organization.